 The Technology

 The joint team of Profs.
 Shechter and Fridkin have developed a set of novel probes capable of binding human serum albumin (HSA) with high affinity (Ka = 105), sufficient to turn short-lived molecules into long-lived species in vivo.
-The probes are comprised of long-chain fatty acids (LCFA)-like sulfonated derivatives and are capable of selectively reacting with any drug containing an amino/mercapto group (e.g. protein or peptides containing a lysine or unbonded cysteine residues).
-Thanks to the high versatility in ligation sites on the target drug, drug-probe conjugates can be generated that do not interfere with the pharmacological activity of the target drug.
+The probes are comprised of long-chain fatty acids (LCFA)-like sulfonated derivatives and are capable of selectively reacting with any drug containing an amino and/or mercapto group (e.g. protein or peptides containing a free lysine or cysteine residue).
+Thanks to the high versatility in ligation sites on the target drug, drug-probe conjugates can be generated that are likely not to interfere with the pharmacological activity of the target drug.
 Testing done at Profs.
-Shechter’s and Fridkin’s lab demonstrated that all conjugates prepared using these probes exhibited considerably extended in vivo residence time compared to non-conjugated drugs and were pharmacologically active.
+Shechter’s and Fridkin’s lab demonstrated that all conjugates prepared using these probes exhibited considerably extended in vivo half-lives compared to non-conjugated drugs, and were pharmacologically active.

-Advantages
+Advantages and Applications

 Up to a 6-fold increase in peptide/protein drug residence time in the blood.

-Significantly prolongs the life time of the drug without substantially interfering with its pharmacological activity

-Applicable to any short-lived amino-containing molecule including: proteins, peptides, amino acids and derivatives, catecholamines, aminoglycosides, nucleotides and derivatives

-Applications

-Significantly prolonging the life time of short-lived amino/mercapto group containing drugs (e.g. proteins, peptides, amino acids and derivatives, catecholamines, aminoglycosides, nucleotides and derivatives) without substantially interfering with their pharmacological activity.
+Generally does not interfere with target drugs pharmacological activity

+Has potential application in extending the life-time of amine and/or cysteine containing molecule such as proteins, peptides, amino acids and other common chemical groups

 Development Status

-A number of protein and peptides drug conjugates have been prepared and tested in vivo in mice and rat models.
-Fig. 1 compares the glucose-lowering pattern obtained, in mice, after a single subcutaneous administration of an insulin-probe conjugate (insulin-CO-(CH2)15-SO3H) to that of Zn2+-free insulin, both administered subcutaneously at a low dose to CD1-mice (0.69 nmole/ mouse).
-As shown, insulin-CO-(CH2)15-SO3H had a flat glucose-lowering pattern (t1/2 6.4±0.3 hrs), which was about 3-fold more prolonged than that of insulin (t1/2 2±0.2 hrs).
-In terms of area under the curve, insulin-CO-(CH2)15-SO3H resembles that of the native hormone.
+A number of protein and peptide drug conjugates have been prepared and tested.
+The joint team performed numerous in vitro work to characterize the biophysical aspects of the probe ligated target protein and their capacity to bind with albumin.
+Additional animal model work was performed to show that proteins such as insulin still retained their activity but had extended half-lives..